KAIST-THRUST/servo-motor-via-serial/README.md

 # Servo Motor Control via Serial Commands

-This code allows you to control a servo motor connected to an Arduino Uno by typing a position (0–180) in a serial terminal.
+This code allows you to control a servo motor connected to an Arduino Uno or Teensy 4.1 by typing a position (0–180) in a serial terminal.
 It uses PlatformIO and the Arduino framework inside Visual Studio Code.

 ## Hardware Requirements

-- **Arduino Uno** board
+- **Arduino Uno**, or **Teensy 4.1** board
 - **Servo motor**
 - **USB A-to-B** cable​ for programming and power
 - **Jumper wires**